NoahDR17/event-hub-api/README.md

    - 4.2: Create Like Feature - Must Have ( Done )
    - 4.3: Create Follow Feature - Must Have ( Done )
    - 4.4: Update Events and Profiles to display followers/followed, likes, and comments - Should have ( Done )

-...
+ - Epic 5 API - Event and Profile Features Improvement
+  - User stories:
+   - 5.1: Profile update - Must Have ( In Progress)
+   - 5.2: Create Event Organiser Only Access - Must Have ...

 ## Features (Current State)